material-foundation/cocoapods-catalog-by-convention/README.md

 3. Change the `+catalogBreadcrumbs` path to something unique.
 4. Run `pod install --project-directory=example/` and rebuild the app.
 5. Your example will now be listed under Resistor.

+These five steps describe the end-to-end process for adding new examples to the catalog.

+**Quick introduction to adding a new test**

+Open the following directory:

+    open example/components/Resistor/tests/unit/

+1. Make a duplicate of either test.
+2. Open the duplicate and give the class a unique name.
+3. Run `pod install --project-directory=example/` and rebuild the app.
+4. Run the unit tests.

 ## Setup guide